dirv/pinaclj/README.md

 # pinaclj

 A simple content system for the web.
+Work in progress.

 ## Prerequisites